PowChorba/PowChorba/README.md

 - ⚡ Fun fact: ...
 -->
 Hi there 👋,
+:

-My name is Agop Chorbadjian, i`m an Full Stack Developer.
+My name is Agop Chorbadjian, i`m an Full Stack Developer from Argentina 🇦🇷.
 Beyond my technical skills, I stand out for my soft skills such as perseverance, communication, effort and teamwork my main goal is to learn and improve every day.

 Technical Skills: